Recovery after an appendicectomy

 Looking after the wound

-We usually put a special skin glue on top of the wound.
+We usually put a special skin glue on top of the wounds.
 This does not need an extra dressing.
-You can shower or bathe as soon as you like and gently pat the wounds dry.
+You can shower or bathe and gently pat the wounds dry.

 If we use dressings, they are usually splash-proof.
-You can carefully wash or shower, but need to remove and replace the dressings if they get soaked.
+You can carefully wash or shower, but you will need to remove and replace the dressings if they get soaked.

-There may be paper strips under your dressing.
+There might be paper strips under your dressing.
 You can remove all dressings and strips a week after your surgery.

-The wound may feel tingly, numb and itchy.
-You may also get a hard lumpy feeling as the new scar tissues grow.
-These things are part of the natural healing process.
+The wound can feel tingly, numb and itchy.
+As the scar tissues grow, you might get a hard lump over the wound.
+These side effects of the surgery are natural and part of the healing process.

 Going to the toilet

-It is common to have constipation (when you find it hard to poo) or diarrhoea (watery poo) after your surgery.
-It may take some time for your bowels to return to normal.
+It is common to have changes to how you poo.
+This includes finding it hard to poo (constipation) and having loose poo (diarrhoea).
+It can take some time for your bowels to return to normal.

 If you feel constipated, it can help to: